-Indeed, the Disputed Domain Name resolves to a copycat version of the Complainant's website (displaying the Complainant's figurative trademark and copyrighted images).
+The Disputed Domain Name resolves to a copycat version of the Complainant's website in French, displaying the Complainant's trademark and copyrighted images and offering for sale the Complainant's product for much lower prices of the original products.
 Thus, it is clear that the Respondent registered and has used the Disputed Domain Name with actual knowledge of the Complainant, its business and its mark and the intention to exploit the reputation and the goodwill built by the Complainant by diverting traffic away from the Complainant's website.

-Irrespective of whether the goods offered on the Respondent's website are in fact counterfeit, the reproduction of the Complainant's trademarks on the Respondent's website without also displaying a clear disclaimer of a lack of relationship between the Respondent and the Complainant, trading off the Complainant's reputation and goodwill and impersonating the Complainant and, thus, misleading the Internet users are indicative of bad faith.
+Irrespective of whether the goods offered on the Respondent's website are in fact counterfeit, the reproduction of the Complainant's NINEBOT trademark on the Respondent's website without also displaying a clear disclaimer of a lack of relationship between the Respondent and the Complainant, trading off the Complainant's reputation and goodwill and impersonating the Complainant and, thus, misleading the Internet users are indicative of bad faith.